mindee/tawazi/documentation/index.md

 pipe_exec = pipeline.executor(target_nodes=["byebye"])
 pipe_exec()
 ```
 Or using a reference to itself.
-You can mixt the Alias types too:
+You can mix the Alias types too:
 <!--pytest-codeblocks:cont-->

 ```python